alpine-collective/alpine-magic-helpers/README.md

 | `delay` | Delay the first run.
 N.B.
 The first run is also delayed by the timer time. |
 | `forceInterval` |  Ignore the browser animation request mechanism.
 Default is false |

-> ⚠️ We also add a hidden property `autoIntervalTest` that will play/pause the timer depending on it's "truthiness"
+> ⚠️ We also add a hidden property `autoIntervalTest` that will clear/stop the timer if set to false, and start the timer if then set to true.

 **Example:**